Rafflafressia/print-shop-inventory-made-easy/README.md

-# print-shop-inventory-made-easy
+# Print Shop Application
-An Application that allows print shops to create invoices quickly and efficiently.
+The goal of this application is to create a CMS base for small printshops that cuts out expensive and most importantly, cumbersome CMS softwares.
+I'm looking at you CoreBridge.